Looking for a group account?

 - Did you know you can create your own Google Group, which functions similarly to a shared email account?
 No need to submit a ticket, check out our Creating and Managing Google Groups page for more information.

-Shared email accounts can be requested by academic or administrative department heads or chairs.
+Academic or administrative department heads or chairs can request shared email accounts.
 Accounts for official student groups can be requested by the faculty adviser for the group, who must also assume responsibility as the account owner.
 All requests will be evaluated on a case-by-case basis.

-To request a shared email account, submit a ticket to the Help Desk.
+To request a shared email account, send a note to the ITS Help Desk at help@lafayette.edu.

-The recommended way to access shared email accounts is to use the following steps to allow users of the shared email account access from their personal Lafayette Gmail account without needing to log into the shared email account separately.
+The recommended way to provide someone access to a shared email account is by way of delegate access.
+This allows users to access the shared email account from their personal Lafayette Gmail account.
+Delegate users do not need to log into the shared email account.

 Granting delegate access to a shared account allows the delegates to read, send, and delete messages for the shared email account.
 Up to 1,000 delegates can be assigned per shared account.